Paleo Carrot Cake Cupcakes (Healthier, Gluten Free)

 Instructions

-- In the meantime, make your cream cheese frosting.
-Combine softened cream cheese, maple syrup, softened coconut oil, vanilla extract, and ground ginger in a medium bowl.
-Beat with a stand or handheld mixer until completely smooth.
-Set aside.
+- Add softened cream cheese, maple syrup, softened coconut oil, vanilla extract, and ginger to medium mixing bowl or stand mixer bowl.

 Video